bamlab/dev-standards/editors/boost-up-my-code-editor.s.md

 ##### What ?

 - Real time or On save formatting
-- Inspect current context variables
+- Share configuration with team mates

 #### How ?